Wabinab/Wabinab.github.io/_posts/2021-08-16-PyTorch_xla_tpu_utility.md

 Caching dataset can be done by running `tpu_cache_ds_utils.py`.
 It will then run `warmup` to do the caching.
 This **will take quite a lot of disk space** depending on your original dataset size, and how much augmentation you performs.
 In one's case, the original dataset is about 15GB, and the augmented dataset 11GB.
 But remember, augmented dataset resize to 224x224 images while original are much larger, with the smallest size about 1500x1500, usually around 3000x2000 ish.

 Caching **can take quite an amount of time** depending on your dataset.
 In one's case, it takes more than half an hour to finish warming up.

+Here is the link to the [official performance guideline from google](https://cloud.google.com/tpu/docs/performance-guide), although this performance guideline describes in TensorFlow, and it's applicable to PyTorch functionals as well.